HyunCafe/odin-calculator/README.md

 * Maximize button that expands the calculator to fill the screen and remembers the last position and size of the calculator
 * Right click menu that shows up where the user last clicked, like the Windows desktop right-click menu.
 (Disabled Browser Right Click so this feature can be seen)
 * Windows desktop simulation with a search box and enhanced hover effect over icons for aesthetics
+* Desktop icon simulation look, with a calculator desktop icon that restores the calculator if it was minimized or closed
+* Start date and start time shown in real time like the desktop in Windows
+* Window logo showing a simulated overlay like the Windows start menu does

 ------------
 ## Project Timeline